Posted on Wednesday, November 1st, 2023 at 9:00 am

 Sleep Apnea Is A Common Disorder

-Sleep apnea is a common disorder that affects millions of people.
-Sleep apnea happens when your breathing is interrupted during sleep, often causing other issues such as loud snoring, poor sleep quality, and exhaustion during the day.
+Sleep apnea is a common sleep disorder that affects millions of people.
+It occurs when breathing is interrupted during sleep, often causing other issues such as loud snoring, poor sleep quality, and daytime exhaustion.

 Most people who have sleep apnea don’t know they have it.
-If you’ve been snoring loudly or waking up repeatedly at night, you may have sleep apnea issues.
+You may have sleep apnea issues if you’ve been snoring loudly or waking up repeatedly at night.
 In fact, it may be the real reason you’ve been feeling sleepy, irritable, or moody so often.

-To find out whether you are experiencing sleep apnea and get the help you need, contact Silent Night Therapy or call 631-983-2463 today.
-We can help you get back to deep, uninterrupted sleep.
+To find out whether you are experiencing sleep apnea and need the help, contact Silent Night Therapy or call 631-983-2463 today.
+Untreated sleep apnea can be life-threatening.
+We can help you get back to deep, uninterrupted sleep through various interventions, such as continuous positive airway pressure (CPAP) therapy or oral appliance therapy.

 Sleep Apnea

 This can cause you to partially wake up, gasp loudly, snore, or make choking sounds several times to restore normal breathing.
-That wouldn’t be such a problem if it only happened occasionally, but in fact it, can happen many times throughout the night.
-You may not remember waking up at all because you only need to wake up a little to get your breathing going properly.
+It wouldn’t be as problematic if it happened only occasionally, but it can occur many times throughout the night.
+You might not remember waking up since it only takes a brief awakening to resume proper breathing.
 That’s one reason so many people don’t realize they have sleep apnea.

-How common is sleep apnea?
+How common of a disorder is sleep apnea?
 According to the National Sleep Foundation, obstructive sleep apnea affects about 10 percent of women and about 25 percent of men.

 Central sleep apnea is much less common according to a study by Medscape, affecting less than one percent of the population.
 With central sleep apnea, there’s a problem in the communication between the brain and the breathing muscles.
 This causes shallow breathing with interruptions.